SMP Full Form-Statutory Minimum Price

 What is a Statutory Minimum Price?

-Key Features of Statutory Minimum Price:
+Key Features of Statutory Minimum Price

-Protection for Producers: Ensures fair compensation for goods and services.
+- Producer Protection: Ensures fair compensation for goods and services.

-Market Stabilization: Prevents excessive price fluctuations.
+- Market Stabilization: Prevents excessive price fluctuations.

 Why is Statutory Minimum Price Important?